25 Types Of Famous Turkish Kebabs You Have To Try

 6. Shish Kebab

 This is a classic kebab made with marinated chunks of meat (usually lamb or chicken) threaded onto skewers and grilled to perfection.
-These are often served with rice and peppers and onions, but again, you can sometimes get them in wraps.
+It is often served with rice, peppers, and onions, but again, you can sometimes get it in wraps.

 7. Külbastı